-In terms of finance resources, the average budget for a trip overseas to receive medical treatments for a Chinese tourist is between 100K and 700K.
+In terms of finance resources, the average budget for a trip overseas to receive medical treatments for a Chinese tourist is between 100 000 RMB – 700 000 RMB.
+Medical care is just one manifestation of China’s wide wealth disparity.
+A new generation of affluent Chinese can seek help at private hospitals or travel abroad, as the rest must endure long waits and find their treatment lacking.

-— chinese tourist (@TouristChinese) 22 avril 2016
+— chinese tourist (@TouristChinese) 22 April 2016

 South Korea is another destination that is becoming more and more popular among Chinese people looking for medical treatment and more specifically cosmetic surgery.
-In fact, South Korea is well known in this field by being one of the first top countries in terms of cosmetic surgery.
+In fact, South Korea is well known in this field as being one of the first top countries in terms of cosmetic surgery.

 The Korean Tourist Organisation (KTO) forecasts the arrival of 998,000 medical tourists in 2020.
-The revenue from this market was of 1,01 trillion won in 2013 and is expected to reach 3.5 trillion won in 2020.
+The revenue from this market was of 1,01 trillion WON in 2013 and is expected to reach 3.5 trillion WON in 2020.
 There are more than 110 South Korean hospital offices in 19 countries including China.

 Source: Visit Medical Korea

-According to a report from the Korea Health Industry Development Institute, more than 32,000 Chinese people travelled to South Korea to receive medical treatments in 2012, which are about 2 out 10 foreign tourists who came to Korea for this kind of services.
+According to a report from the Korea Health Industry Development Institute, more than 32,000 Chinese people travelled to South Korea to receive medical treatments in 2012, which are about 2 out 10 foreign tourists who came to Korea for these services.
 In 2014, 266,501 foreign medical tourists came in South Korea, among which 36,224 came for plastic surgery.
 Finally, if we look at 2014 figures, 3 out of 10 medical tourists are Chinese.